A student working with music production equipment, including a mixing desk and a monitor

 • Learn from expert academics and industry-active practitioners

-• Collaborate with students from other music courses to develop all-important skills for your professional life
+• Collaborate with others to develop all-important skills for your professional life

 • Get full training in our industry-standard music facilities, including five recording studios, a spacious recital hall, and practice rooms